varunbpatil/varunbpatil.github.io/_posts/2018-01-09-coursera_video_downloader.md

 If you're wondering, why use `selenium` and not `requests` library directly, it is because, the dynamic javascript rendering of the pages makes it difficult (impossible?) to get the inner HTML (video url's, etc) using plain HTTP requests.

-The script in its current version is capable of downloading only one week's worth of videos.
-I'm working on allowing it to download videos for an entire course.
+The script in its current version is capable of downloading ~~only one week's worth of videos~~ videos for the entire course. ~~I'm working on allowing it to download videos for an entire course~~.